Quiet critic of Kuroda's 'monetary shamanism' turns up the volume

 The policy is flawed, he argues, because it fails to explain why inflation should rise when economic growth is subdued, and relies instead on people's belief that the stimulus will cause prices to rise enough to encourage them to spend now.

-"While other central bank governors use similar tactics, Kuroda is among the most extreme 'shaman' of them all," Kato said in a recent interview.
+"While other central bank governors use similar tactics, Kuroda is among the most extreme 'shaman' of them all," Kato said in a recent interview, a metaphor that likens the governor to a mystic claiming magical cures.
 "But there are limits to how long you can keep affecting expectations.
 The transmission channel of QQE just isn't clear."

 NO WAY OUT